PythWare/Aldnoah-Engine/README.md

 - Better visual collision detection between mods.
 - Support for companion tools and editors such as:
   - **Heaven's Fall Editor**, a 3D map modding tool that supports displaying the maps with their models, modding maps, creating new maps, etc. Think of it as a level/map modding/generating tool.
 You'll be able to create custom maps.
-  - **Marylcian Editor**, G1M modding tool, similar in spirit to Skyrim Bodyslide but designed for G1M files broadly including characters, items, buildings, and other models.
+  - **Cleanrot Editor**, G1M modding tool, similar in spirit to Skyrim Bodyslide but designed for G1M files broadly including characters, items, buildings, and other models.
   - **Barouhcruz Editor**, G1A/G2A animation handling tool, animates G1M models and supports modding animation files.
   - **Saazbaum Editor**, Motion/ATK data handling editor.
   - **Rayregalia Editor**, Shader tooling.